SkygearIO/skygear-doc/content/plugin/first-plugin.md

 You may checkout the full example here: https://github.com/SkygearIO/py-skygear/tree/master/examples/catapi

-# Add plugin to Skygear configuration
+# Add plugin to Skygear Server configuration

-Add the following section to Skygear configuration to declare a new plugin.
+Add the following section to Skygear Server configuration to declare a new plugin.

 ```ini
 [plugin "sample"]